bseltz-cohesity/scripts/powershell/upgradeAgents/README.md

 * -upgrade: (optional) initiate agent upgrades (will just show status if omitted)
 * -excludeCurrent: (optional) do not display agents that are up to date
 * -refresh: (optional) force refresh (this can be slow, recommend using -skipWarnings when using this)
+* -timeout: (optional) timeout after X seconds waiting for response from refresh (default is 10)

 ## Authenticating to Helios